kptdev/kpt/site/content/en/guides/producer/functions/golang/_index.md

 })
 ```

-### Validation
+### Validation Results

-Go functions can implement high fidelity validation results by setting a `framework.Result`
+Go functions can implement high fidelity validation results by setting a
-on the `ResourceList`.
+`framework.Result` on the `ResourceList`.

-If run using `kpt fn run --results-dir SOME_DIR/`, the result will be written to a file
+If run using `kpt fn run --results-dir SOME_DIR/`, the result will be written
-in the specified directory.
+to a file in the specified directory.

-If the result is returned and contains an item with severity of `framework.Error`, the function
+If the result is returned and contains an item with severity of
-will exit non-0.
+`framework.Error`, the function will exit non-0.
 Otherwise it will exit 0.

 ```go
 cmd := framework.Command(resourceList, func() error {